Unplugging

 Unplugging is a 2022 American comedy film directed by Debra Neil-Fisher, in her directorial debut, from a screenplay by Brad Morris and Matt Walsh.
 It stars Walsh, Eva Longoria, Lea Thompson, Keith David, Nicole Byer, and Al Madrigal.
 It was released on April 22, 2022, by Vertical Entertainment.

 Premise

-A family goes on a no-tech road trip to a remote mountain town.
+A couple goes on a no-tech road trip to a remote mountain town.